 For the wealthy furniture was very comfortable.
 It was upholstered and finely carved.
 People ate while reclining on couches.
 Oil lamps were used for light.
 Furthermore, some people had a piped water supply.
-Water was brought into towns in aqueducts they went along lead pipes to individual houses.
+Water was brought into towns in aqueducts that went along lead pipes to individual houses.
 However Roman rule probably made little difference to most poor Celts, especially in the north and extreme southwest of England.
 For them, life went on much as it had before.
 Their houses remained simple huts.

 Life was hard in Anglo-Saxon times and homes were rough.
 There were no panes of glass in windows, even in a thane’s (noble’s) hall and there were no chimneys.
 Floors were of earth or sometimes they were dug out and had wooden floorboards placed over them.
 There were no carpets. n Rich people’s houses were rough, crowded, and uncomfortable.
 Even a thanes hall was really just a large wooden hut although it was usually hung with rich tapestries.
 Thanes also like to show off any n they owned.
 Any furniture must have been simple and heavy such as wooden chests.

 A Peasants Hut In The Middle Ages